Now’s a great time to start planning your next adventure!

 Did you know that you can get free passes from the library for:

 Georgia State Parks and Historic Sites

-CCPLS patrons are encouraged to reserve ParkPass kits in advance, especially for busy vacation seasons.
+These passes can be placed on hold.
+Patrons are encouraged to reserve Park Pass kits in advance, especially for busy vacation seasons.
 Planning is also highly recommended as hours vary at States Parks and Historic Sites.
 To learn more about healthy outdoor adventure ideas promoted by the DNR, visit www.getoutdoorsgeorgia.org.

 Nearby Georgia State Parks and Historic Sites include:

 - Sweetwater Creek, located in Lithia Springs